-4) Tracking range and accuracy: In the experimental results presented here, an out-of-plane tracking range of up to $\pm 6$ mm was demonstrated, and was limited by SNR.
-This range could be further extended, provided the imaging probe emits a sufficiently diverging field in the elevational direction and SNR is improved, for instance using coded excitation schemes.
-The optical ultrasound imaging system considered here does not apply acoustic focussing in the elevational direction, and hence is ideally suited to tracking across a wide out-of-plane range.
-The achieved range of $\pm 6$ mm is clinically highly relevant, as correcting object placement over larger distances is typically not possible without removal and re-entry of a surgical tool.
-For clinical imaging systems, which typically apply elevational focussing, geometrical distortion and signal amplitude decay resulting from out-of-plane offsets will still occur, and the proposed method can still be applied, provided it is retrained.
-However, the out-of-plane tracking range and accuracy will depend on the tightness of the elevational focusing, and hence will vary with both the F-number of the elevational focusing lens and the axial position of the object relative to the focal distance.
+4) Tracking Range and Accuracy: In the experimental results presented here, an out-of-plane tracking range of up to ± 6 mm was demonstrated and was limited by SNR.
+This range could be further extended, provided that the imaging probe emits a sufficiently diverging field in the elevational direction and SNR is improved, for instance using coded excitation schemes.
+The optical US imaging system considered here does not apply acoustic focusing in the elevational direction and hence is ideally suited to tracking across a wide out-of-plane range.
+The achieved range of ± 6 mm is clinically highly relevant, as correcting object placement over larger distances is typically not possible without removal and reentry of a surgical tool.
+For clinical imaging systems, which typically apply elevational focusing, geometrical distortion and signal amplitude decay resulting from out-of-plane offsets will still occur, and the proposed method can still be applied, provided that it is retrained.
+However, the out-of-plane tracking range and accuracy will depend on the tightness of the elevational focusing and hence will vary with both the F-number of the elevational focusing lens and the axial position of the object relative to the focal distance.

-5) Experimental setup: Here, we used a prototype optical ultrasound imaging setup to perform experimental validation measurements.
-While these were reasonably successful (cf. Figs. 7, 8) due to the availability of a highly accurate and efficient numerical model, the developmental nature of this system limited its practicality.
-Slow fluctuations were observed in the efficiency of the optical ultrasound sources and the sensitivity of the detector, which resulted in unforeseen variations in the ultrasound amplitudes.
+5) Experimental Setup: Here, we used a prototype optical US imaging setup to perform experimental validation measurements.
+While these were reasonably successful (cf. Figs. 7 and 8) due to the availability of a highly accurate and efficient numerical model, the developmental nature of this system limited its practicality.
+Slow fluctuations were observed in the efficiency of the optical US sources and the sensitivity of the detector, which resulted in unforeseen variations in the US amplitudes.
 As the NN estimation requires the amplitude to be accurately known, these fluctuations limited the range of object trajectories to those that could be traversed quickly.
 This also resulted in slight differences between simulated and experimental data.
-Nevertheless, the estimation network generalised well to the experimental data, and the filtering approach further stabilised the estimation process.
-However, in principle any ultrasound imaging system that grants access to RF data could be used, even those generating focused transmissions - although the NN would need to be retrained for each considered setup and tracking accuracy and range will vary.
+Nevertheless, the estimation network generalized well to the experimental data, and the filtering approach further stabilized the estimation process.
+However, in principle, any US imaging system that grants access to RF data could be used, even those generating focused transmissions-although the NN would need to be retrained for each considered setup and tracking accuracy and range will vary.